F-Zero X: Reception

 EGM considered the music "really good with some excellent remixes of the old F-Zero tunes", and CVG called the music dreadful.
-The Electric Playground said it goes hand-in-hand to the simulation of speed in the game, but that "I wouldn't in a million years buy music like this to listen to".
+The Electric Playground said it goes hand-in-hand to the simulation of speed, but that "I wouldn't in a million years buy music like this to listen to".
 GameSpots retrospective review gave it 6.5/10, calling it "the black sheep of the series" when compared with the other F-Zero games in "visual style and technical flair".
 IGN described it as an exceptional update to the original game that "only suffers under its generic look".
 Peer Schneider believed that unlike the original, it "is not about showing off graphics or sound capabilities—it's all about gameplay".

-In 2009, Official Nintendo Magazine praised the game, ranking it 39th on a list of greatest Nintendo games.
+In 2009, Official Nintendo Magazine named it the 39th-greatest Nintendo game.

-Nintendo sold 383,642 units of F-Zero X in North America and 97,684 units in Japan.
+Nintendo sold 383,642 copies in North America and 97,684 copies in Japan.
 In its first week of sale in Japan, 56,457 copies were sold, but only about one fifth of that in the following week reportedly due to the Nintendo 64 having had a small dedicated fanbase there.
 F-Zero X was named as a finalist by the Academy of Interactive Arts & Sciences for "Console Racing Game of the Year" during the 2nd Annual Interactive Achievement Awards.